Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analyzed about feedback on usecases.checked about admin functionality and investigated how to include that in application.

-We received feedback about the use cases for our telemedicine project and analyzed how to incorporate certain functionalities into it.
+We received feedback about the use cases for our telemedicine project and analyzed how to incorporate certain functionalities into it.<hr>

+09/25/2024 - <br>
+I have done some research and defined initial user personas and gathered requirements for development of telemedicine application.